rareearthquantum/SparshHonoursProject/README.md

 ## Introduction

 This repository contains the code and dissertation for the PHSI490 research project of Sparsh Chandra.
-Supervised by [Associate Professor Jevon Longdell](https://www.otago.ac.nz/physics/staff/jevonlongdell) at the University of Otago for the partial completion of a Bachelor of Science with Honours (BSc(Hons)) in Physics.
+Supervised by [Associate Professor Jevon Longdell](https://www.otago.ac.nz/physics/staff/jevonlongdell) at the University of Otago, for the partial completion of a Bachelor of Science with Honours (BSc(Hons)) in Physics.

-This project aims to model photon echoes in 2 spatial dimensions (2SD), as many laser pulses are not radially uniform, a Gaussian beam is much more common.
+This project aims to model photon echoes in 2 spatial dimensions (2SD).
 The area theorem tells us that the time integral of a pulse dictates the evolution of the Bloch vectors of each atom due to the pulse.
-However, this integral is only in time, so it can vary in space, hence having a numeric model and/or simulation would help in the exploration of such systems.
+However, this integral is only in time, so it can vary in space.
+Most laser beams - which will be used to produce photon echoes - are radially Gaussian, meaning the area of the pulse will be different in the transverse direction, affecting the way photon echoes are produced.
+Hence, having a numeric model and/or simulation would help in the exploration of such systems.

 This project is working from the ground up.
 First starting off with the Maxwell-Bloch equations in input-output theory formalism, and then treating the operators as scalars (to begin with a more classical case) and letting $\sigma_z \approx -1$ (linearising the equations), all still in 1SD.
 Then as the project progresses, more of the original equations will be reintroduced, while also extending it into 2SD.